INN/Google-Analytics-Popular-Posts/docs/setup.md

 ![Google Analytics Popular Posts plugin in the dashboard](img/ga-popular-posts-settings.png)

 **STOP**.
-If you have already attempted to connect this client ID and client secret to you Google Account, or you see the application you created listed [in the list of apps connected to your account](https://support.google.com/accounts/answer/3466521?hl=en), you must remove the application's permission to access your account.
+If you have already attempted to connect this client ID and client secret to your Google Account, or you see the application you created listed [in the list of apps connected to your account](https://support.google.com/accounts/answer/3466521?hl=en), you must remove the application's permission to access your account.

 ![How to remove the permissions for an app in the Apps Connected To Your Account screen of the Google Settings](img/google-account-remove-permissions.png)